engageintellect/engage-showcase/src/content/project/solid-global-state.md

 In this tutorial, we've covered how to implement global state management using Solid.js and TypeScript.
 We've learned how to create a global state store, define actions to update the state, use the global state in components, and connect multiple components to the global state.
 With Solid.js and TypeScript, you can efficiently manage and share data across your application, making your code more maintainable and scalable.

-We hope this tutorial has provided you with a solid foundation for implementing global state management in your Solid.js and TypeScript projects.
+We hope this tutorial has provided you with a solid foundation for implementing global state management in your Solid.js and TypeScript Project.
 Happy coding!